mgheorghe/DASH/documentation/general/requirements/program-scale-testing-requirements-draft.md

         -   Effective PPS: Sustained CPS \* 6 + PPS for background flows.

 -   CPS and flow results will be measured while channel bandwidth is saturated at 100Gbps for the duration of test runtime.
-Ath the same time we want as close to 100Gbps without losing packets.
+At the same time we want as close to 100Gbps without losing packets.

 -   Inactivity based aging timer of 1 second.